basho-labs/little_riak_book/en/04-operators.md

 HTTP access to KV defaults to the `/riak` path as we've seen in examples throughout the book.
 This prefix is editable via `raw_name`.
-Many of the other KV settings are concerned with backward compatability modes, backend settings, mapreduce, and javascript integration.
+Many of the other KV settings are concerned with backward compatibility  modes, backend settings, mapreduce, and Javascript integration.

 ```erlang
 %% Riak KV config